Ba-Zen/Eloquent-JavaScript-Book-Exercises/README.md

 "People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones."

 Donald Knuth

+C4.
+"On two occasions I have been asked, ‘Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?’ [...]
+I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question."

+Charles Babbage, Passages from the Life of a Philosopher (1864)